Foreign relations of Myanmar: France

 Franco-Burmese relations go back to the early 18th century, as the French East India Company attempted to extend its influence into Southeast Asia.
 French involvement started in 1729 when it built a shipyard in the city of Syriam.
 The 1740 revolt of the Mon against Burmese rule, however, forced the French to depart in 1742.
 They were able to return to Siam in 1751 when the Mon requested French assistance against the Burmese.
 A French envoy, Sieur de Bruno was sent to evaluate the situation and help in the defence against the Burmese.
 French warships were sent to support the Mon rebellion, but in vain.
 In 1756, the Burmese under Alaungpaya vanquished the Mon.
 Many French were captured and incorporated into the Burmese Army as an elite gunner corps, under Chevalier Milard.
 In 1769, official contacts resumed when a trade treaty was signed between King Hsinbyushin and the French East India Company.

 Soon after, however, France was convulsed by the French Revolution and Napoleonic Wars, thus allowing overwhelming British influence in Burma.
-French contacts with Myanmar, effectively a British colony, became almost non-existent.
+French contacts with Burma, effectively a British colony, became almost non-existent.
 Instead, from the second half of the 19th century, France concentrated on the establishment of French Indochina and the conflicts with China leading to the Sino-French War.
 Following the end of World War II, ambassador-level diplomatic relationships between France and Burma were established in 1948, soon after the Burmese nation became an independent republic on 4 January 1948, as Union of Burma, with Sao Shwe Thaik as its first President and U Nu as its first Prime Minister.